What is the Statute of Limitations for a Car Accident?

 Getting the Process Started

-If you think that you may have a personal injury case related to a car accident, then your very first step should be to consult with a lawyer who specializes in personal injury law.
+If you think that you may have a personal injury case related to a car accident, then your very first step should be to consult with a lawyer who specializes in car accident law.
 This is worth doing even if you think that the statute of limitations has passed.
 Often an attorney is able to leverage loopholes in the statute that make it possible to bring your case to court.
 The important thing is not to delay is seeking help after your accident.